Sunday, 29 December 2013

 Bakit?

 Una, may limit as to the amount of currencies na puede mong ilabas sa bansa na pinanggalingan mo.
 Kaya, para walang hassle sa Customs sa Incheon International Airport, hindi ako nag-bibitbit ng madaming Korean won.
-Kung may bibilhin akong pagkain sa airport, credit card na lang ginagamit ko.
+Kung may bibilhin akong pagkain sa Incheon airport, Korean credit card na lang ginagamit ko.
 At tamang-tama lang ang pesos na dala ko rin.

 Pangalawa, ang cash na binibitbit mo ay puede pa rin yang mawala at madukot, or yung bag mo ay makalimutan mo kung saan-saan.
 Madami tayong napapabalitaan na nawalan ng bag na may laman na maraming pera diyan sa loob nag airport dahil sa sinalisihan, ó niloko, ó nagpaloko.